OriginProtocol/origin-dollar/contracts/contracts/token/README-token-logic.md

 The token is designed to gently degrade in resolutions once a huge amount of APY has been earned.
 Once this crosses a certain point, and enough resolution is no longer possible, transfers should slightly round up.

-There is inevitable rounding error when rebasing, since there is no possible way to ensure that totalSupply is exactly the result of all the things that make it up.
-This is because totalSupply must be exactly equal to the new value and nonRebasingSupply must not change.
-The only option is to handle rounding errors by rounding down the rebasingCreditsPerToken.
-The resulting gap of undistributed yield is later distributed to users the next time the token rebases upwards.

 ## Rebasing invariants